Blizzard uptrack

 🟦 Blue

-Experience: AST 1 done or a few guided days; solid with the basics, limited time in bigger terrain.
+Experience: AST 1 done or a few guided days, solid with the basics and limited time in bigger terrain.

 Fitness: Can put in vert at a steady, conversational pace.

-Riding Ability: Handle all resort terrain; adaptable to mixed snow.
+Riding Ability: Handle all resort terrain and adaptable to mixed snow.

 ◆ Black

-Experience: Multiple seasons of touring or AST 2; comfortable in big terrain.
+Experience: Multiple seasons of touring or AST 2 and comfortable in big terrain.

 Fitness: Strong and motivated for long days and big climbs.